johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

   }
 ```

-Though the method name is `createObserver()`, I'm going to refer to it going forward as the *response emitter factory* to avoid confusion with the term *Observer*, which has a somewhat different meaning in RxJS.
-The function it returns, which we'll call the *response emitter*, is what we store and retrieve to make our *observable subscriber function* dynamic.

-> Let's take a quick timeout to avoid terminology soup confusion!
+> We've gotten quite meta here!
+Let's take a quick timeout to clarify all our terms!
 >
 > *Faye subscription handler*: A callback registered with the Faye client library that is invoked whenever a message with a particular topic is received.
 >
 > *Observable subscriber function*: A callback used during [Observable creation](xxx) to convert application events (e.g., inbound Faye messages) to Observer callbacks.
 For example, this is the mechanism that enables us to call the user-land handler with the value emitted by our Observer every time an inbound message is received.
 >
-> *Response emitter factor factory*: A [higher order function](xxx) that **returns** a *response emitter* (defined below)
+> *Response emitter factor factory*: A [higher order function](xxx), provided by the framework, that **returns** a *response emitter* (defined below)
 >
-> *response emitter*: A function that delivers the dynamic part of our *Faye subscription handler*.
+> *response emitter*: A function that delivers the dynamic part of our *observable subscriber function*.
 We will have a unique instance of the *response emitter* for each Observable, overcoming the multiplexing problem.
 >

+Let's head toward implementation.
 The approach we'll take to implement this goes something like this:

-1. At the time a user-land `send()` call is made, we'll use the *response emitter factory* to create a unique instance of the *response emitter*, along with a unique identifier\* (`id` field) for the request.
-We'll store an association between the unique id and the *response emitter* in a map.
+1. At the time a user-land `send()` call is made, we'll call the *response emitter factory* to create a unique instance of the *response emitter*; we'll also generate a unique identifier\* (`id` field) for the request, and store an association between the unique id and the *response emitter* in a map.

     > \*At last, we see the genesis of the `id` field we've been carrying along with our messages all this time!
 2. When a response is received, we'll extract the `id` from the response, and use it to look up the *response emitter*.
 We'll then call this unique instance of the *response emitter* from within the single shared *observable subscriber function*, and use this to emit the result.
 Since the only Observable associated with this *response emitter* is the originator of the request, that's the only one that receives the emitted result.